 We may now be having to spend more time at home, perhaps even isolated from friends, family and others that we know are vital to keeping ourselves mentally healthy.
 It may even be harder for us to do the things that normally help keep us well.
-There are things we can all do to look after our wellbeing during this time.
-We have gathered some information, links and resources that can help keep you informed and help you stay healthy.
+There are things we can all do to look after our wellbeing during this time and beyond.
+We have gathered some information, links and resources that can help keep you informed and help you stay mentally healthy.

 Wellbeing support for students and parents